Kyoto is a classic Japanese city full of temples, geishas, shopping and great food. Smaller than Tokyo, there’s a lot to

-Kyoto is a classic Japanese city full of temples, geishas, shopping and great food.
-Smaller than Tokyo, there’s a lot to** > > Final Thoughts On Kyoto > > Although we enjoyed the slower pace of Kyoto, not to mention the shopping, sites and foods, we regretted leaving Tokyo > since Tokyo has more to offer than we could accomplish in our relatively short trip to Japan.
-So, we switched to an > earlier train back to Tokyo after visiting Kinkaku-ji, just in time to enjoy Ramen for lunch and then check into our new > hotel in Akasaka. > > One thing about Kyoto, though… it’s where we got the money shot.
+Final Thoughts On Kyoto

+Although we enjoyed the slower pace of Kyoto, not to mention the shopping, sites and foods, we regretted leaving Tokyo based our relatively short time in Japan.

+One thing about Kyoto, though… it’s where we got the money shot.